 And we're back!
+(Did you miss Part 1?
+Read it here.)
 But wait, you're probably thinking, "What, just one decade this time?"
 I know, I know, but there are two reasons for that.
 First, the 1930s was a pretty eventful decade (Great Depression, Dust Bowl, beginning of the war effort) with lots of photographs taken of everyday folks.
 Second, my interest in most workwear, and especially work shirts, tapers off starting with 1940.
 Although sterling pieces of workwear were created in the 1940s and 1950s, the focus of The Rite Stuff will remain almost entirely on the 1900-1939 time frame for the foreseeable future.

 What can I say about the 1930s that hasn't been said umpteen times elsewhere?
 For a lot of people it was tough times starting with the Stock Market Crash of 1929.
 What's less known is that the American farmer's Great Depression began back in the 1920s and the 1930s was a continuation of that, with the Great Depression, and even the Dust Bowl, heaped on top.

 Men in the 1930s wearing workwear.
 Note the ‘chinstrap’ work shirt, flap pocket denim work pants, wool coats, boots and flat/newsboy caps.